n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.vectorstoresupabaseload.md

 # Supabase: Load

-The Supabase: Load node allows you to load data from Supabase vector database.
+Use the Supabase: Load node to load data from Supabase vector database.

 On this page, you'll find the node parameters for the Supabase: Load node, and links to more resources.